 Here are four reasons you might see a lizard doing push-ups.
 The first two are the most common.
 The last two are less likely but still possible.

 1. Push Ups for Mating

-Lizard push ups send the message that they are in top condition and are ready to mate.
+Lizard push-ups send the message that they are in top condition and are ready to mate.
 It is a show by the males of health, strength, and desirability to female lizards.

 Western fence lizards, or “blue bellies”, use this maneuver to show off their bright blue bellies as a show of health.
-Like in many animals, color in fur, scales, or skin fades when they are unhealthy, so a bright underside is attractive to females.
+Like in many animals, color in fur, scales, or skin fades when unhealthy, so a bright underside is attractive to females.